marksweissma/numenor/README.md

 ```
 `first_config` and `second_config` are equivalent.
 While we could offload the dict unpacking
 to a classmethod, we then need to maintain the logic to handle the types and offloading.
-With `as_factory` we get the expected behavior of "if it's the object we want, pass it through, if not
-create it" this is most commonly used with `attrs` `fields` via converters but is used with default
+With `as_factory` we get the expected behavior of "if it's the object we want, pass it through, if not create it" this is most commonly used with `attrs` `fields` via `converters`
-among other applications.
-What this unblocks, is the ability to pass nested configuration down through
+What this pattern unblocks is the ability to pass nested configuration down through
-dependencies and enable dependency injection where parameters are specified by configuration, without
-writing that code, especially that does not live with the owning object or add more overhead and/or routes
-to instantiation.
+dependencies while also enabling the same interfaces to accept the objects themselves without
+writing or maintaing the code.

 2. Dispatch by value.
-Dispatch by type is used, and support for type based dispatching is now supported in
-standard lib :yay:.
-Dispatch by value is less elegant, but enables clean solution that allow users to interact
+ Dispatch by value enables a user to interact
-with core and modules and extend them without ever touching them.
+with core code and modules.
+Extend them without ever leaving their development area.
 Dispatch by value is built on the `variants` package.
-A lightweight wrapper that allows functions maintain variants that can be invoked explicitly as an attribute.
+A lightweight wrapper that allows functions to maintain _variants_ that can be invoked explicitly as an attribute.

 ```python
 import variants